- Features Happening in Japan

 The PS4 already provides visuals that almost match real life, so three-dimensional VR was regarded as the natural next step.
 Television sets and other devices offering 3D sound and vision have been slow to catch on with consumers, though, so it remains to be seen whether the thrill of the new PSVR at TGS 2016 signals the dawn of a new era of VR gaming.

 (Originally written in Japanese by Yoshimura Shin’ichi and published on October 10, 2016.
-Photographs by Nagasaka Yoshiaki unless otherwise stated.)
+Photographs by Nagasaka Yoshiki unless otherwise stated.)